Graph-based Execution with Batch

 11

-13# to determine data dependencies and how to parallelize tasks
+13# and automatically parallelize tasks

 14get_read = lambda i: batch.read(base_dir, Path(f"file_{i}"))